Last updated 7 February 2020

 An improved Bridleway route is being provided to link Vernon Road at Bredbury Hall/Daisyfield Recreation Ground to Stockport Road West at Pear Mill Industrial Estate, and via a new pedestrian and cyclist bridge over the river to Woodbank Memorial Park and Little Moor.

-Works to construct the new bridge abutments and landing platforms are planned to start in February.
-Delivery of the bridge to the site will take place in four sections and is expected to begin in March, with the bridge planned to be lifted in to place in April.
+Works to construct the new bridge abutments and landing platforms started in February.
+Delivery of the bridge to the site will take place in four sections and will begin over the next two months.

 Finally, the works to complete the Bridleway route between Daisyfield and Pear Mill, and path works within Woodbank Memorial Park will be complete in the summer following the installation of the bridge.